aleksevd/hotfix/README.md

 ------------

 1) Configure database.yml

 Application doesn't use db at all so it wil be enough to to take database options from config/database.yml.sample

 2) Configure application.yml

-in this file you should configure ssh options of your server, watched application path and watched server restart command(see application.yml.sample).
+In this file you should configure ssh options of your server, watched application path and watched server restart command(see application.yml.sample).
 Like database.yml yiu should copy or symlink it to config during deploy.

 3) Deploy application